EmujinBat/EmujinBat/README.md

-## Hello, I am a rising second year at UVA, studying Data Science!
+## 2nd year at UVA, studying Data Science and Economics.

 My hometown is San Francisco, CA.